 It was in the latter stage of the 2012/13 season that Wilson’s breakthrough at Coventry came.
 He was provided game time in each of the last nine games and although he only had one goal to show for it, within that time he will have shown Steven Pressley what he offers off the ball too in terms of a tireless work-rate and giving his all for the side.

 Pressley stuck with Wilson the following season and his faith in the then-youngster paid dividends.
-Wilson began providing in front of goal, having scored 22 goals and assisted seven times across all competitions.
+Wilson began providing in front of goal and became a viable option for punters utilising a Paddy Power new customer offer, having scored 22 goals and assisted seven times across all competitions.
 His goals proved vital in keeping Coventry in the division as who knows how much further down than 18th they could have finished without Wilson’s contributions.

 His form that season earned him a move to Bournemouth where he made the step up from League One to the Championship.
 Like the previous season, Wilson just took it in his stride as the Cherries topped the table with Wilson finishing on a remarkable 23 goals and 13 assists in all competitions.